digital-bauhaus/python-project-template/README.md

 practices.
 Since there is not just one way to do those things in Python, this is also kind of opinionated but I tried to explain my reasons and alternatives, so read the whole README.
-Only Python versions >3.6 are supported.
+It is configured for Python versions 3.6 and above.

 ## Developing